 What shampoo ingredients should I use for hair breakage?

 You may also notice that your hair appears to break off more easily and seems to be thinner and weaker than it was in the past.

-Hair breakage may be the result of styling habits over time, such as using heat to style or dry your hair.
+Hair breakage may be the result of styling habits over time, such as using heat to style your hair.
 Using harsh shampoos, overwashing, and not conditioning your hair can also cause it to break and thin.
-Modifying these habits can help restore your hair to fullness.
+Modifying these habits can help restore your hair.

 Shampoo ingredients that may strengthen hair and give it the look of fullness include: